deepanshs/csdmpy/docs/startFromScratch/add_dimension_object.rst

     >>> import csdmpy as cp
     >>> new_data = cp.new(description='A new test dimension dataset')

-An instance of the Dimension class is added using the :meth:`~csdmpy.CSDM.add_dimension` method of the :ref:`csdm_api` instance.
+Add an instance of the Dimension class using the :meth:`~csdmpy.CSDM.add_dimension` method of the :ref:`csdm_api` instance.
 There are three subtypes of Dimension objects,